India

 Ram Raja Temple – one of Orchha’s finest historical buildings

-Ram Raja’s Interesting History
+Ram Raja’s Fascinating History

 King Ram’s Magnificent Temple

-Ram Raja’s Interesting History
+Ram Raja’s Fascinating History

 The pink and cream exterior of Ram Raja, the 17th century Hindu temple capped with domes, Orchha